Fall Protection Strategies For Imetco Standing Seam Roofs

 Fall Protection for ZIP-RIB Panels

-For crews working on non-curved 22 and 24-gauge galvanized steel, the SSRA1 Seam Anchor is the ideal non-penetrating solution.
-These anchors serve as the foundation for your entire safety setup, providing a certified 5,000 lb. tie-off point.
+- For crews working on non-curved 22- and 24-gauge galvanized steel, the SSRA1 Seam Anchor is the ideal non-penetrating solution, providing a certified 5,000-lb tie-off point.

-For aluminum, zinc, or copper ZIP-RIB panels with 6:12 to 12:12 pitch, the Ridge Pro Steep Assist is the best choice.
-Since softer architectural metals can be sensitive to the high torque required for seam-mounted clamps, the Ridge Pro hooks over the roof peak instead.
-This strategy provides immediate, secure access from the moment a worker leaves the ladder, relying on the roof's structural stability rather than the panel seams.
+- Ridge Pro Recommendation: For aluminum, zinc, or copper ZIP-RIB panels with 6:12 to 12:12 pitch, the Ridge Pro Steep Assist is the best choice.
+This strategy provides immediate, secure access from the moment a worker steps off the ladder, relying on the roof's structural stability rather than on the panel seams.

-It is important to note that curved ZIP-RIB panels pose unique challenges for attaching fall protection anchors.
+- CRITICAL WARNING: Curved ZIP-RIB panels pose unique challenges when attaching fall protection anchors.
 Because of variable angles and the potential for swing-fall hazards, we do not recommend using the standard SSRA system or the Ridge Pro on curved sections.
 These specific applications require an on-site inspection by a trained safety professional to determine the most effective fall protection strategy.
-Taking this step ensures you are protecting both your crew and the IMETCO system's sophisticated design.

 Fall Protection for Series 300 Panels

-For non-curved 22 and 24-gauge steel installations, the SSRA1 Seam Anchor is the foundation of the SSRA component system.
-By clamping securely to the vertical legs of the seam, these anchors provide a 5,000 lb. tie-off point that won't interfere with the panel's thermal expansion.
+- For non-curved 22- and 24-gauge steel installations, the SSRA1 Seam Anchor provides a 5,000-lb tie-off point that won't interfere with the panel's thermal expansion.

 Fall Protection for TwinLok Panels

-For 22 and 24-gauge steel TwinLok profiles, the SSRA1 Seam Anchor is the standard for secure, clamp-on fall protection.
-These anchors provide a certified 5,000 lb. tie-off point without piercing the double-locked seams, ensuring the roof's warranty and performance remain intact.
+- For 22 and 24-gauge steel TwinLok profiles, the SSRA1 Seam Anchor is the standard for secure, clamp-on fall protection.
+These anchors provide a certified 5,000 lb. tie-off point without piercing the double-locked seams.

-For staging materials or creating a level workspace, the SSRA2 Adjustable Roof Jacks mount directly to the SSRA1 anchors to support 10-foot walkboards.
-For temporary installation or maintenance, the 100-foot SSRA HLL Kit uses SSRA3 Anchor Plates to bridge two SSRA1 anchors, creating a temporary horizontal lifeline.
+- For staging materials, the SSRA2 Adjustable Roof Jacks mount directly to the anchors.
+For temporary lifeline needs, the 100-foot SSRA HLL Kit uses SSRA3 Anchor Plates.
 For buildings requiring permanent maintenance access, the 120-foot Super Anchor Permanent HLL Kit is the superior choice.
-This permanent system bypasses the SSRA3 plates entirely, utilizing its own non-penetrating seam anchors and 5-inch riser posts to keep the galvanized steel cable elevated above the TwinLok seams.

-If your TwinLok project features aluminum or zinc panels, or if the roof pitch is between 6:12 and 12:12, the Ridge Pro Steep Assist is required.
-Because softer panel materials are not compatible with seam-mounted anchors, the Ridge Pro hooks over the roof peak to leverage the ridge's structural stability.
-This ridge anchor provides immediate 100% tie-off from the second a worker leaves the ladder, ensuring the roof remains pristine and the crew remains protected.
+- Ridge Pro Recommendation: If your TwinLok project features aluminum or zinc panels, or if the roof pitch is between 6:12 and 12:12, the Ridge Pro Steep Assist is required.
+This ridge anchor provides immediate 100% tie-off from the second a worker leaves the ladder.

 Fall Protection for PermLok Panels

-Because PermLok is a snaplock system, using the appropriate non-penetrating anchors is vital to avoid seam damage.
-For 22 and 24-gauge steel installations, the SSRA1 Seam Anchor, SSRA2 Adjustable Roof Jacks, and SSRA3 Anchor Plates provide the most compatible safety solution.
+- For 22 and 24-gauge steel installations, the SSRA1 Seam Anchor, SSRA2 Adjustable Roof Jacks, and SSRA3 Anchor Plates provide the most compatible safety solution.
+These anchors attach securely along the panel seams without compromising the roof's structural floating design.

-For PermLok roofs made from aluminum, or for any project with a steep slope between 6:12 and 12:12, the Ridge Pro Steep Assist is a much better option.
-Since you want to avoid attaching to softer architectural metals, the Ridge Pro hooks over the roof peak.
-This solution ensures 100% worker tie-off from the moment they leave the ladder while avoiding seam attachment on the PermLok panels.
+- Ridge Pro Recommendation: For PermLok roofs made from aluminum, or for any project with a steep slope between 6:12 and 12:12, the Ridge Pro Steep Assist is a much better option to ensure 100% worker tie-off without seam attachment.

 Fall Protection for Batten-Tite Panels

-When it comes to fall protection on a Batten-Tite roof, this panel is not compatible with the SSRA product line.
-The width and shape of the batten cap prevent seam-mounted anchors from achieving the necessary grip without damaging the architectural profile.
+- This panel is not compatible with the SSRA product line.
+The width and shape of the batten cap prevent seam-mounted anchors from achieving sufficient grip without compromising the architectural profile.

-For non-curved roofs with a slope between 6:12 and 12:12, the Ridge Pro Steep Assist is the only recommended solution.
-The Ridge Pro hooks securely over the roof peak with the help of a lightweight extension pole.
-This assembly provides a reliable tie-off point that protects the worker while they are on the roof.
+- Ridge Pro Recommendation: For non-curved roofs with a slope between 6:12 and 12:12, the Ridge Pro Steep Assist is the only recommended solution.
+The Ridge Pro hooks securely over the roof peak using a lightweight extension pole, providing a reliable tie-off point.

-As with all specialized IMETCO systems, curved Batten-Tite panels require additional expertise in fall protection.
+- CRITICAL WARNING: Curved Batten-Tite panels require additional expertise in fall protection.
 Neither the SSRA products nor the Ridge Pro are compatible with curved metal roofs unless a trained safety expert has performed a comprehensive on-site inspection and authorized the setup.
-Taking this step is the only way to ensure the fall arrest strategy accounts for the building's specific design.

 SS Panel Batten-Cover Seam (Ridge Pro Only)